privacy-scaling-explorations/core-program/2024/MODULE_0.md

 This is the pre-requisite module to be completed *before* the program begins.
 Everything in this module was designed to be easy to learn without much need for external mentorship support.

 Should you find that you need additional support, don't hesitate to reach out!
+See the section below on "How to ask questions, where to find help".

 ## Course Info

-TODO - About This Course
+This course was originally designed to help build the next generation of open-source contributors in the space of Zero Knowledge Proofs (ZKPs).

+Since its inception, the scope has expanded to include other concepts like Multi-Party Computation (MPC) and Fully Homomorphic Encryption (FHE).
+These topics can be encapsualted under a broader umbrella called Programmable Cryptography (ProgCrypto).

+Due to this context, it's not only enough to know the fundamentals of ProgCrypto, but it's necessary to understand the culture of open-source development, public goods, and how to use Git and Github effectively.

 ### Open-Source Culture, Git, and Github

-TODO - explain open-source culture, include video from last year
+A good summary of the topics of open-source culture, Git, and Github can be found in the following presentation by Adrian Li (the original author of this curriculum).

+🎥 **The Way of Open Source (video) [18:28]**: [Watch here](https://drive.google.com/file/d/1T7ACbYl4joqrJg6dRxHaIYNNhWrftamB/view?usp=drive_link)

+📊 **The Way of Open Source (slides)**: [View here](https://docs.google.com/presentation/d/1wqyn6FnyINulTSEIWwZaVYak3ONbjTUi9shBOhAZkd8/edit?usp=sharing)

+Take sometime to watch the video and afterwards review the following links as further reference:

+- [**Git Cheat Sheet (by Github)**](https://education.github.com/git-cheat-sheet-education.pdf) - A concise list of common commands provided by Github Education.
+- [**Comparing Git Workflow (by Atlassian)**](https://www.atlassian.com/git/tutorials/comparing-workflows) - This article by Atlassian compares popular workflows when using Git.
+For this course, a basic Feature Branching workflow should be sufficient.

 ### How to ask questions, where to find help

-TODO - give some basic dos and don'ts, include links to discord/telegram
+TODO - give some basic dos and donts, include links to discord/telegram

 ### How to submit your assignments (PR workflow)